The rise of 'modest' fashion

 Like most fashion e-commerce sites today the business has an editorial component -- The Mod.

-"On the editorial side, we will create fashion that not only inspires, but also empowers our woman," says Creative Director and former Harper's Bazaar Arabia Fashion Director Sally Matthews, "providing an intimate glimpse into the lives, wardrobes and worlds of other women who are making a difference across the globe."
+"On the editorial side, we will create fashion that not only inspires, but also empowers our woman," says creative director and former Harper's Bazaar Arabia Fashion Director Sally Matthews, "providing an intimate glimpse into the lives, wardrobes and worlds of other women who are making a difference across the globe."

 The Modist launches with 75 contemporary luxury ready-to-wear and accessories designers including Peter Pilotto, Marni, and Phillip Lim.

-"There are so many brands I have enjoyed re-interpreting" says Sasha Sarokin, former Buying Manager at Net-a-Porter who will head up the buying department.
+"There are so many brands I have enjoyed re-interpreting" says Sasha Sarokin, former buying manager at Net-a-Porter who will head up the buying department.
 "Take Marni for example.
 They're so good at shape and proportion, and playing out print and color.
 I wear Marni, so does my mother, so it was a natural aha! moment, and they totally got it."

 London print expert Mary Katrantzou's collection will be available on The Modist too.
 "My collections have never been about being physically revealing, but rather, revealing the aesthetic and personality of our women," reflects Katrantzou.